mdklatt/serial-python/doc/tutorial.md

 Filters work for Writers like they do for Readers.
 The filters defined for a Writer are applied to each record passed to the write() method before the record is written to the stream.
-If any filter return None the record is not written.
+If any filter returns None the record is not written.
 A sequence of records can be written with a single call to dump().

 With some minor modifications the field definitions for reading the sample